adbd-upc/Bayes-Zipf-Polylog/README.md

 * Bayesian test for Zipf vs interior of parameter space of Zipf - Polylog.

-* Stude the geometry of the model through the Fisher-Rao (infinitessimal) metric, scalar curvature (here, it's just a determinant), etc. We could also compute geodesics that can be helpful for understanding the model better, devising more stable numerical methods, and defining new hypothesis tests.
+* Study the geometry of the model through the Fisher-Rao (infinitessimal) metric, scalar curvature (here, it's just a determinant), etc. We could also compute geodesics that can be helpful for understanding the model better, devising more stable numerical methods, and defining new hypothesis tests.

 * Perhaps, build GLMs based on the Zipf-Polylog (it's an exponential family).